READ ME

 HOW TO NAVIGATE THE SITE

 You can scan the home page for the top ten or so most recent posts, pick one, click on Read More, read through, and make a Comment at the end.
-Clicking on Blog returns you to the home page.
+Clicking on Blog2 returns you to the home page.

 Or you can click on Archive to scroll through all the posts on this site in chronological order.
 Click to open one, read through and make a Comment at the end.
-Click Blog to return to the home page, or Archive again.
+Click Blog2 to return to the home page, or Archive again.

 Or click on Sites which takes you to a page with an annotated list of links to other progressive (or just useful) sites